dd8bb/melody-generator-with-CRNN-LSTM/README.md

 * temperature : float value between [0-1].
 The closer to zero, the more predictable the melody will be and viceversa.

 <h4> MIDIs </h4>
 On midi folder there are few examples I have generated with different temperatures.
-It sounds pretty neat. you could say it's folk music.
+It sounds pretty neat, cannot tell the difference.